Phillip-Healy/ChipsParlour/README.md

 it will be highlighted in green and you can try again up to 8 times, after which you fail and the code is revealed.
 Get them all correct to win!

 Easy difficulty is 5 colours, medium is 6, hard is 7.
+I have used colours that are rich and high in contrast to be both aesthetically pleasing to colour-seeing users, but also differentiated to colourblind users.
+I adapted the palletes found on https://venngage.com/ to be used across the site.

+The colours chosen should be preceptible for the game to be played by people with Protanopia, Deuteranopia, and Tritanopia.

 ### Future Features
 I will be adding games to this page periodically.
 I've ideas for dozens of games, from card games,